A Visit to Kakku, Myanmar

 Where to stay in Inle Lake

 A visit to Inle Lake centres around the lake itself and we found staying on the lake itself an unforgettable experience.
-Most of the hotels will arrange a car and driver for Kakku or you can book a taxi/driver independently – this can be a cheaper option.
+We highly recommend staying at one of the resorts on the lake, which all offer direct access to the lake from the hotels.

 - Inle Princess Hotel: We stayed in the beautiful Inle Princess Resort which is situated on the shores of Inle Lake.
 The villas are stunning, the food excellent and the views unbeatable.
-It’s the perfect luxury choice – Check latest prices here
+It’s the perfect choice if you are looking for some luxury in Inle Lake – Check latest prices here

 Our Pa’O Guide